ericsong/MapleTabs/README.md

 (put picture of a tree here)

-~How to use~
+## How to use
 1. Install the extension
 	1. substeps
-2.
+2. Click the extension icon

-The window will always show the current tab and all siblings to the current tab.
-If you open several new links from a page (as child tabs) and want to view them.
-You shift down a level in the tree.
-Likewise, if you want to go back to the parent tab, you shift up a level.
-The commands are as follows...

-"Command+Shift+K" - Shift up a level

-"Command+Shift+M" - Shift down a level

-**Currently only tested for Macs
+3. Scroll to the bottom of chrome's extension page and open "Keyboard shortcuts"
+4. Set hotkeys for "Tab Tree shift down" and "tab Tree shift up" under MapleTabs, I recommend "Ctrl+Shift+Down" for shift down and "Ctrl+Shift+Up" for shift up
+4. Click "Start" within the popup window.
+A new window will pop up with instructions.
+5. Browse the web!

+## How it works
+###Adding new tabs
+New tabs that are opened from a page (through a link) will not show up in the current window.
+Instead, they are stored as children of the current page.
+(pic of page), (pic of adding a link), (show updated tree)

+Opening a new tab through (Control+T) will store the new tab as a sibling node of the current page.
+(picture of new tab)

+###Opening tabs and navigating through the tree
+The window will always show the current tab and all of its siblings.

+__The current tab is highlighted red.__

+For example, here, the active tab in the tree is the "reddit.com" tab.
+This node has 3 siblings so the window would contain the 4 tabs.
+(picture of tree)

+In order to open a new set of tabs, you can either shift up or down a level in the tree.

+Shifting up will open the current tab's parent tab and all of its siblings.

+_Hotkey: "Ctrl+Shift+Up"_
+(picture of tree shifted up)

+Shifting down will open all of the current tab's children.

+_Hotkey: "Ctrl+Shift+Down"_
+(picture of tree shifted down)

+__The hotkeys for shifting up and down must be set from the chrome extensions page.
+Refer to Step 3 in "How to Use" for instructions__

+##Motivation
 The app was motivated by two ideas.

 First, I noticed that many of the tabs I open can easily be linked to the page I opened them from.
 For example, when I browse Reddit, I like to open all the links I'm interested in and browse through them.
+This is ok if the only site I'm browsing is Reddit.
+However, if I have several other sites open (which is often the case), the browser can get very cluttered and messy.

 Second, I often wonder how I navigated to certain links and get lost in the browser's history when trying to navigate my way backwards.
 This app provides a potentially more intuitive way to backtrace your navigation history.

-Pictures will be added to help explain.
-Words are hard x _ x